luhneumann/luhneumann/README.md

 - 👋 Hi, I’m @luhneumann
-- 👀 I’m interested in back-end development
+- 👀 I love back-end development, but i'm looking for all kind of knowledge.
-- 🌱 I’m currently learning API rest development, API auth and testing.
+- 🌱 I’m currently working with web application support and maintenance.

 - 📫 How to reach me: https://www.linkedin.com/in/luh-neumann/